microsoft/maro/docs/source/key_components/rl_toolkit.rst

 The components required for synchronous learning include:

 * Learner, which is the central coordinator for a learning process.
 The learner consists of a roll-out manager and a training manager and executes learning cycles that alternate between data collection and policy update.
 * Rollout manager, which is responsible for collecting simulation data, in local or distributed fashion.
-* Policy manager, which manages a set of policies and controls their updates.
-The policy instances may reside with the manager or be distributed amongst a set of processes or remote nodes for parallelized training.
+* Policy manager, which controls the policy update phase of a learning cycle.
+See "Policy Manager" below for details.

 .. image:: ../images/rl/learner.svg